hackcheckio/Hackcheck-Private-API/README.md

 ---
 ### Regex

-Our API provides Regex support to help you find what you're looking for easier.
+Our API provides Regex support to help you find what you're looking.

 `*` - Represents zero or more characters.

 `_` - Represents a single character.

-If you want to use regex you need to enable the `regex` parameter like as follows.
+If you want to use regex you need to enable the `regex` parameter like as seen below.

 `https://api.hackcheck.io/api/v2/lookup?key=0000000000000000000000&regex=true&email=example_@gmail.com`